Frequently Asked questions

 All lectures, discussions, and course materials are in English.
 Spoken and written English language proficiency is essential.

 Please contact us as soon as possible if you are unable to attend the Road Safety Course.
-If you need to cancel, you must do so in writing by email.

-If you cancel after this, you will still be charged the Course Fee.
 Your place on the course cannot be transferred to an associate or other individual within your organisation.

 Delft Road Safety Courses does not accept liability for claims, liabilities, and damages arising directly or indirectly out of this procedure.
 In particular, any costs related to the cancellation or re-scheduling of flights.